Sarah Paulson Reveals the Modern Way She Met Holland Taylor

 "Holland Taylor slid into your DMs?” fellow guest Billy Eichner asked.

-The couple haven’t been shy about their romance, despite the 32-year age gap.
+The couple haven’t been shy about their romance, despite their 32-year age gap.
 In Paulson’s 2016 Emmy acceptance speech, she ended by declaring, “Holland Taylor, I love you!”

 She also told Modern Luxury last May, “If someone wants to spend any time thinking I’m strange for loving the most spectacular person on the planet, then that’s their problem.
 I’m doing just fine.”